-- 5.46 The current focus of monitoring the success of the economic/employment policies in the Local Plan is to analyse the amount of additional employment land and new jobs generated over the plan period on a settlement by settlement basis. - 5.47 There are inherent problems in analysing the economy in this way.
-Looking at land, one might consider that the Local Plan is failing to support businesses, but considering Figure 5.6 below which summarises the change in Gross Value Added (which is a local measure of the productivity of an economy) in South Somerset between 2001 and 2015, a different picture emerges.
+5.46 The current focus of monitoring the success of the economic/employment policies in

+5.47 There are inherent problems in analysing the economy in this way.
+Looking at land, one might consider that the Local Plan is failing to support businesses, but considering Figure 5.646 below which summarises the change in Gross Value Added (which is a local measure of the productivity of an economy) in South Somerset between 2001 and 2015, a different picture emerges.

-&lt;sup>46 Oxford Economics (from Heart of the South West LEP)
+46 Oxford Economics (from Heart of the South West LEP)